ColoradoSchoolOfMines/wii-track/docs/design.rst

 Wii-Track
 #########

-In this document, we will a) give an overview of Wii-Track; b) describe its overall system architecture and the reasons we chose the architecture; c) describe our hackathon implementation; and d) discuss how this project could be implemented at an industrial scale.
+In this document, we will give an overview of Wii-Track,describe its overall system architecture and the reasons we chose the architecture, describe our hackathon implementation; and discuss how this project could be implemented at an industrial scale.

 Overview